chendrak/EasyCards/Thunderstore/README.md

       // Allows you to disable the card in a Rogs or Survivors mode.
       // Optional
       "DisabledInMode": "Rogs",
-    }
-  ],
-  "Effects": {
+      "Effects": [
-      // All the same elements that available in "Stats" are available in here as well "Effects": [
       {
           // The internal name for your effect.
 It's not used for anything outside of logging.
           // If you don't provide one, it will be generated.
           // Optional
           "Name": "MyAwesomeEffect",

           // The type of the effect.
 See below for all possible values.
           // Required
           "Type": "OneTime",

           // What is required for the effect to be enabled?
           // Optional, defaults to None
           "ActivationRequirement": "None",

           // The action to be taken when the effect is applied.
           // Required
           "Action": "HealAmount",

           // What needs to happen for the effect to apply?
 The effect needs to be enabled for this.
           // Required for some Types
           "Trigger": "OnEliteKill",

           // Allows you to configure certain aspects of an effect.
           // Required
           "Properties": {
             // The exact amount for Action.
             // Example: [Action = HealAmount, Amount = 10] would heal you for 10 when the effect is triggered.
             // Required for some Actions.
             "Amount": 1.0,

             // The percentage for the effects Action.
-                  // Example: [Action = HealPercentage, Percentage = 10] would heal you for 10% of your max hp when the effect is triggered.
+            // Example: [Action = HealPercentage, Percentage = 10] would heal you for 10% of your max hp
+            // when the effect is triggered.
             // Required for [Action = HealPercentage]
             "Percentage": 12,

             // The duration of the effect.
 The effect will be disabled after [Duration] expires.
             // Specified in seconds.
 Fractions of a second can be defined as 0.1 for 100ms.
             // Required for [Type = Duration]
             "Duration": 12,

             // Amount of time between effect activations.
             // Example: [Action = HealAmount, Amount = 20, Interval = 30] -> Heal you for 20 hp every 30s.
             // Specified in seconds.
 Fractions of a second can be defined as 0.1 for 100ms.
             // Required for [Type = Interval]
             "Interval": 30,

             // Allows you to change the characters' sprite "CharacterSpriteConfiguration": {
               // Replace the "Idle" animation
               "Idle": {
                 // Path to the texture that contains the animation "TexturePath": "PlushPaws/pikachu_idle.png",
                 // Number of frames per row
                 "FramesPerRow": 4,
                 // Number of rows
-                          "Rows": 1,
+                "Rows": 1
               },
               // Replace the "Run" animation.
 Contents are identical to "Idle".
               "Run": {},
               // Replace the "Victory" animation.
 Contents are identical to "Idle".
               "Victory": {},
               // Replace the "Death" animation.
 Contents are identical to "Idle".
-                      "Death": {},
+              "Death": {}
             }
           }
-      ],
       }
+      ]
     }
+  ]
+}
 ```

-## Available for all cards
+## Card Properties

 ### Rarity
 The rarity of the card.